jhpyle/docassemble/_docs/documents.md

 "reconsidered"---treated as undefined---and the code above will be re-run in order to obtain a fresh definition of `letter_variables`.

-The `fields`, `field variables`, and `field code` directives are not mutually exclusive.
+The `fields`, `field variables`, and `field code` specifiers are not mutually exclusive.
 When they are used together, they supplement each other.
-(In .docx templates, however, the fields do not supplement the values of variables in the interview dictionary; if you use `fields`, `field variables`, and `field code`, **docassemble** will not use the interview dictionary as a whole.)
+(In DOCX templates, however, the fields do not supplement the values of variables in the interview dictionary; if you use `fields`, `field variables`, and `field code`, **docassemble** will not use the interview dictionary as a whole.)